Mallee Woodlands and Shrublands

-Mallee Woodlands and Shrublands is one of 32 Major Vegetation Groups defined by the Australian Government Department of the Environment and Energy.
+Mallee Woodlands and Shrublands is one of 32 Major Vegetation Groups defined by the Australian Government Department of the Environment and Energy and one of the 189 habitats in the HOTW habitats of the World classification.

 Description

 "Mallee" refers to the growth habit of a group of (mainly) eucalypt species that grow to a height of 2–9 m, have many stems arising from a lignotuber and have a leafy canopy that shades 30–70% of the ground.
 The term is also applied to a vegetation association where these mallee eucalypts grow, on land that is generally flat without hills or tall trees and where the climate is semi-arid.

 Of the 32 Major Vegetation Groups classified under the National Vegetation Information System, "Mallee Woodlands and Shrublands" (MVG14):